Clinical Governance at Buckinghamshire Medical

 Buckinghamshire Medical is committed to safeguarding children, young people, and vulnerable adults.

-All clinicians are trained to recognise safeguarding concerns and understand their responsibilities.
-Where appropriate, information may be shared with relevant agencies or professionals to protect individuals from harm, in line with legal and professional obligations.
+All relevant staff are trained to recognise safeguarding concerns and understand their responsibilities.
+Where appropriate, information may be shared with relevant agencies or professionals in line with legal and professional obligations.

 - remote and mobile care delivery